-Some bereaved women/couples may want to give feedback about their care and there may be opportunities to ask sensitively about the bereavement care they received.
+Some bereaved parents may want to give feedback about their care and there may be opportunities to ask sensitively about the bereavement care they received.

 Good feedback mechanisms provide parents with opportunities to inform service improvements and feel listened to.
 Receiving feedback from parents in a structured and supported way gives room for reflection and learning and also promotes the sharing of best practice.
+Local Maternity Voice Partnerships (MVPs) can be helpful in this regard.